HL7/US-Core/source/pages/basic-provenance.md

 layout: default
 topofpage: true
 ---
-​This section provides implementers with important definitions to create and share the Provenance Resource.
+​This section provides implementers with important definitions to create and share the Provenance Resource[^1].

 {:.no_toc}